grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 The k6-operator defines the custom `K6` resource type and listens for changes to, or creation of, `K6` objects.
 Each `K6` object references a k6 test script, configures the environment, and specifies the number of instances, as `parallelism`, for a test run.
 Once a change is detected, the operator will react by modifying the cluster state, spinning up k6 test jobs as needed.
-Based on the desired [parallelism](/misc/glossary/#parallelism), the operator split the workload between the jobs using [execution segments](/misc/glossary/#execution-segment).

 ## Get started with k6-operator
 Let's walk through the process for getting started with the k6-operator.